open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 MMEngine divides the data elements into three categories:

 - InstanceData: mainly for high-level tasks that encapsulated all instance related data in the image, such as bounding boxes, labels, instance masks, key points, polygons, and tracking ids, etc. All instance related data has the same **length**, which is the number of instances in the image.
-- PixelData: mainly for low-level tasks and some high-level tasks that need perception pixel-level labels. `PixelData` encapsulates pixel-level data such as segmentation map for semantic segmentations, flow map for optical flow tasks, panoptic seg map for panoramic segmentions, and various images generated by the bottom-level taks like super-resolution maps, denoising maps, and other various style maps generated.
+- PixelData: mainly for low-level tasks and some high-level tasks that need perception pixel-level labels. `PixelData` encapsulates pixel-level data such as segmentation map for semantic segmentations, flow map for optical flow tasks, panoptic seg map for panoramic segmentions, and various images generated by the bottom-level tasks like super-resolution maps, denoising maps, and other various style maps generated.
 These data are characterized as three-dimensional or four-dimensional arrays, with the last two dimentsions being the height and width of the data.
 The height and the width are same.
 - LabelData: mainly for encapsulating label level data such as image classification, categories in multi-categorization, category content of the generated images in image generation, or texts in text recoginition.

 ### InstanceData